How to troubleshoot free/busy issues in a hybrid deployment of on-premises Exchange Server and Exchange Online in Office 365

 - Free/busy information is unavailable in a hybrid deployment scenario between an on-premises Exchange Server 2003 organization or a mixed on-premises Exchange Server 2003 or Exchange Server 2007 organization and Exchange Online.

-In this case, the problem may be a local issue on the individual computers.
-Or, Exchange federation may not be set up correctly.
+In this case, the problem may be that Outlook isn't up to date or Exchange federation may not be set up correctly.

-To help troubleshoot this issue, ask users to determine whether the issue occurs when they use Microsoft Outlook and when they use Outlook Web App for Office 365.
-If the behavior differs in Outlook and in Outlook Web App, the problem may be that the individual computer doesn't meet the requirements for Exchange federation.
+To help troubleshoot this issue, ask users to determine whether the issue occurs when they use Microsoft Outlook and when they use Outlook on the web (formerly known as Outlook Web App) for Office 365.
+If the behavior differs in Outlook and in Outlook on the web, the problem may be that the Outlook client doesn't meet the requirements for Exchange federation.
 Ask the user to follow these steps:

 In this scenario, the problem may be caused by a misconfiguration of the Application Target URI.
 Or, the sharing policies in the on-premises Exchange Server environment and in Exchange Online may not match.